waldika13/brh-app/README.md

 ``` shell
 php artisan storage:link
 ```
-9. You can import the database on localhost, but without the images.
-If you want an image, you have to edit it and it has been provided in a folder called BahanBRH.
+9.If you want to edit it, you can use folder called BahanBRH.

 10. Start apache & mysql in xampp if you using windows, and lammp if you using linux.